Related publications

 NHS hearing tests are free and can be booked through your GP.
 If you can’t get to a face-to-face hearing test without help, you may be eligible for a free check at home.
 Ask your GP for details.

-RNID provides a free short hearing check over the phone – call 0844 800 3838.
+RNID provides a free short hearing check online.
 It's not a substitute for a full hearing test, but can be useful as a quick first check.

 If you have an NHS hearing aid, you can get free batteries and repairs from any NHS hearing aid service.
 Ask your audiologist about services in your area.